 Tax season can be an annual exercise in keeping score financially.
-It’s a time when investors tally up their winners and their losers for the ultimate commissioner, the IRS.
+It’s a time when investors tally up their winners and their losers for the ultimate commissioner— the Internal Revenue Service (IRS).
 And that’s where capital gains and capital losses come in.
-Many investors are surely familiar with capital gains, but what about the other side of the coin—capital losses?
+Many investors are surely familiar with capital gains, but what is a capital loss?
 Capital losses are just as important to understand and account for at tax time.

-A capital loss typically stems from a financial loss from the sale of a capital asset such as real estate, mutual funds, bonds, or shares of stock.
+A capital loss typically stems from a financial loss from the sale of a capital asset such as real estate, mutual funds, bonds, or stock shares.
 A capital loss deduction can offset capital gains and reduce tax liability, although there are limitations and important factors to consider such as short- versus long-term losses, “wash” sales, and more.

 Let’s look at some basic questions about capital losses for taxpayers.

-Many of the things people own and use for personal or investment purposes can be considered capital assets, according to the IRS.
-Examples include a home, a car, or stocks and bonds.
-Inherited property may be a capital asset.
+According to the IRS, many of the things people own and use for personal or investment purposes can be considered capital assets.
+Examples include a home or stocks and bonds.
+Inherited property may also be a capital asset.